 During our first day of sightseeing we are going to Saqqara and Dashur.
-In Saqqara we will visit The Step Pyramid of Djoser that is closed for public, but thanks to very special permission (from the Egyptian governemt) we will be given the chance to enter inside the pyramid.
+In Saqqara we will see The Step Pyramid of Djoser.
 This pyramid was constructed at Saqqara about 4,700 years ago for King Djoser by the legendary architect Imhotep and was the first that the Egyptians built.
 Under this monument there is a labyrinth of tunneled chambers and galleries that total length is nearly 6 km.
-"It is the most impressive place on the Earth" - said Dr. Zahi Hawass;

 Videos about the STEP PYRAMID:

 Next, we are going to Dashur where Bent and Red Pyramids are located.
 The pyramids were built for Pharaoh Snefru.
 The Bent Pyramid was probably the first planned from the outset to be a true pyramid, with smooth sides.
 This represents a glorious period in the evolution of the pyramid, comparable to the time when Djsoer's architect, Imhotep, built the Step Pyramid at Saqqara.
 As one of the most unusual pyramids in Egypt, as well as one of the best preserved, it has attracted considerable attention over the centuries.
 It is the most unique pyramid because of the fact that during its building Egyptians changed its angle.